OpenDataServices/flatten-tool/docs/developerguide.rst

 After following the installation above, run ``py.test``.

-Note that the tests require the Python testsuite.
-This should come with python, but some distros split it out.
+Note that the tests require the Python test suite.
+This should come with Python, but some distributions split it out.
 On Ubuntu you will need to install a package like ``libpython3.4-testsuite`` (depending on which Python version you are using).